Festival di Voce

 Detail Information for Attending Choirs

-Choir directors should have received our 2022 Festival di Voce information document prior to registering for the festival.
+Choir directors should have received our 2023 Festival di Voce information document prior to registering for the festival.
 This document covers most festival topics.
-Click Here to view/print it again, since it contains information you will want to review.

 Dallas Baptist University Pilgrim Chapel